-Neighborhood plans provide the city and its residents and businesses the chance to clarify and refine the Comprehensive Master Plans visions and goals for specific areas in the city.
-Adopted city plans are based on resident identified goals and Mayor and Council priorities and must comply with state planning requirements and are generally adopted for a specific city planning area.
+Neighborhood plans provide the city and its residents and businesses the chance to clarify and refine the Comprehensive Plan's visions and goals for specific areas in the city.
+Adopted neighborhood plans are based on resident identified goals and Mayor and Council priorities and must comply with state planning requirements and are generally adopted for a specific city planning area.

 Adopted Neighborhood Plans

-The following neighborhood plans have been adopted as part of the City's Comprehensive Master Plan.
+The following neighborhood plans have been adopted as part of the City's Comprehensive Plan.

 East Rockville is a residential neighborhood located in the northeastern section of Rockville bounded by the Rockville Metro Station and Stonestreet Avenue corridor on the west, Veirs Mill Road on the south, First Street on the east, and the Lincoln Park neighborhood and Southlawn industrial area to the north.
 East Rockville primarily consists of residential homes with two small commercial centers, three parks and a historic preserve.
 The East Rockville Civic Association has expressed interest in exploring design guidelines for the neighborhood informed by a survey.